-The School of Education offers a Masters Degree with specialization in Reading.
+The School of Education offers a Masters Degree with specialization in Reading as an Online Program.
+The program offers the same rigor and academic quality as a traditional face-to-face degree program, yet offers the convenience of online learning that fits the schedule of a busy professional.
+Our online program allows you to learn from the comfort of your own home or nearby school or library at a time that is convenient for you.
+We believe students will find the program both engaging and meaningful.
+The internship/practica component of the program will not be offered online, but will be offered on Guam and other locations in Micronesia.
 This specialization is designed to prepare professionals in the field of reading/literacy who are interested in becoming highly effective teachers and specialists in reading and language arts.
 A thesis or special project is recommended for students who anticipate further study at the doctoral level.
-Language and Literacy faculty will conduct an admissions interview as an entry level assessment for new applicants.
+Reading faculty will conduct an admissions interview as an entry level assessment for new applicants.